8 mins read

 Have you considered adoption?

-Adoption is often an arduous, lengthy, and costly process, with a private adoption ranging anywhere from $20,000 to $45,000, making it a non-viable option for many families.
+Adoption is often an arduous, lengthy, and costly process, with a private adoption ranging from $20,000 to $45,000, making it a non-viable option for many families.
 Plus, it's completely okay not to want to adopt!

 If you're asked this question (and you feel like you want to respond), consider responding with:

-Or simply leave it at...
+Or leave it at...

 "Yes.
 We have considered it."